rancher/elemental-docs/docs/partials/_elemental-operator-install.md

 ### Non-stable installations

-Besides the Helm charts listed above, there are two other, non-stable versions available.
+Besides the Helm charts listed above, there are two other `non-stable` versions available.

 * Staging - refers to the latest tagged release from Github.
 This is documented in the [Next](next/quickstart-ui) pages.